Game Theoretic Liquidity Provisioning in Concentrated Liquidity Market Makers: Experiments

 This finding is particularly informative for both risky pools and stable pools.
 In stable pools, the actions of LPs are highly similar to the Nash equilibrium, which results in a narrow optimality gap in utility maximization when other LPs follow the ground truth.
 This implies that LPs have learned well to maximize utility under competitions, such that each LP has little space for further improvement.
-In risky pools, the finding reveals that many real-world LPs can increase their median daily utility by approximately \$100 and median daily ROI by 0.01\% by considering historic data and solving the inert game we propose.
+In risky pools, the finding reveals that many real-world LPs can increase their median daily ROI by about 0.01\% after adopting very simple strategies such as \ine.
 In other words, if other LPs maintain the same strategy, an LP can statistically improve their ROI by the following 3 steps: 1) Collect pool data from past 7 days to obtain the parameters for the inert game; 2) Identify player LPs and set their budgets from existing liquidity positions in the pool by estimation based on the their durations; and 3) Solve the Nash equilibrium of the inert game and adopt the resulting strategy.
-In practice, these gains may be short-lived, as competing LPs may also eventually update their strategies.
+We note that the \ine strategy is a heuristic and could be improved further; the median daily ROI for \ne is 0.855\% higher than for \gt, which suggests much room for improvement.
+Designing such improved heuristics is an important question for future work.